 You can make this cake year-round!
 For icing you can use red food coloring for Valentine’s Day, pastel colors for Easter, and red and green colors for Christmas.

 The madness of Mardi Gras is about having a good time, so start the music, toss the beads, and enjoy the food that has garnered a reputation all over the country.

 As they say in New Orleans, “Throw me a party, mister!”

-This Mama’s tips on making Holly’s Easy Mardi Gras King Cakes Recipe
+Tips on making this easy Mardi Gras King Cakes recipe

 Food coloring: I highly recommend Wilton’s icing color sets.
 You can buy them online or at any crafting store that sells Wilton’s cake decorating products.